evaristocosta/evaristocosta/README.md

-# Welcome / Willkommen
+# Hello, there

-This is the repository of Lucas Costa, who speaks and writes to you.
+This is the repository of Lucas Costa, the one speaking and writing to you.

-Experienced Computer Engineer and Master's in Computer Science with 7+ years of experience in data science, AI techniques, and agile methodologies.
+PhD researcher in AI applied to Software Engineering, with over eight years of experience in data science, analysis, AI techniques, and agile methodologies.
+Proficient in data manipulation, extraction, analysis, and visualization using modern technologies.
+Extensive scientific experience with publications in Artificial Intelligence, Machine Learning, Data Classification, and Prediction.

 ## Username

-Although my name is "Lucas Costa", I have been nicknamed "Evaristo" since my undergraduate years, for reasons that I don't even know.
-The fact is: the nickname is so strong that many of my acquaintances probably don't even remember the real one.
-For this and other reasons, my username became "evaristocosta".
+Although my real name is Lucas Costa, I’ve been nicknamed "Evaristo" since my undergraduate years—for reasons even I don’t know.
+The nickname stuck so well that many of my acquaintances probably don’t even remember my real name.
+Because of this, and for other reasons, I chose "evaristocosta" as my username.

 ## Tech Stack